Feral cat: Impact on prey species

-Even well-fed domestic cats may hunt and kill, mainly catching small mammals such as rodents and lagamorphs, but also birds, reptiles, amphibians, fish, and invertebrates.
+Even well-fed domestic cats may hunt and kill, mainly catching small mammals such as rodents and lagomorphs, but also birds, reptiles, amphibians, fish, and invertebrates.
 Hunting by domestic cats contributes to the decline in the numbers of birds in urban areas.
 Feral cats can threaten native species with extinction, particularly on island ecosystems where native animals did not evolve alongside predators, especially ambush predators like cats.
-Controlling or eliminating the populations of the non-native cats can produce a rapid recovery in native animals.
+Controlling or eliminating the populations of the non-native cats can produce a rapid recovery in native animals.On Shidvar Island in the Persian Gulf, two-egg clutches became more common among white-cheeked terns (Sterna repressa) after the removal of feral cats, although other differences between years may also have contributed.

-Native species such as the New Zealand kākāpō and the Australian bettong tend to be more ecologically vulnerable when faced with predation by cats due to lack of an evolutionary response to predation.
+Native species such as the New Zealand kākāpō and the Australian bettong tend to be more ecologically vulnerable when faced with predation by cats due to a lack of an evolutionary response to predation.
 Feral cats have had a major impact on these native species and have played a leading role in the endangerment and extinction of many species.

 In Hawaii's remote, mountainous areas, they destroy the nests of seabirds including Newell's shearwater (Puffinus newelli) and the Hawaiian petrel (Pterodroma sandwichensis), amongst many other ground-nesting birds.

 In agricultural settings, cats can be effective at keeping mouse and rat populations low, but only if rodent harborage locations (such as tall grass) are kept under control.
 While cats are effective at preventing rodent population explosions, they are not effective for eliminating pre-existing severe infestations.
 In systems where wildlife is threatened by both predation by rats and cats, there are concerns that controlling cats could increase predation by rats, due to rat populations increasing.
 For example, in Christmas Island, it was shown that decreasing cat populations would improve the growth rate of a threatened bird, as long as rats did not increase by more than 77 rats per cat removed.